 This tax is applied to businesses engaged in providing ground transportation for hire to passengers departing from a commercial service airport in Chicago, and is passed on to consumers.
-Tax rates range from \$2.00 to \$27.00 depending on vehicle capacity and type.
-The tax for vans and buses regulated by the Illinois Commerce Commission or Interstate Commerce Commission is \$1.00.
+On July 21, 2010, the Metropolitan Pier and Exposition Authority amended the airport departure tax ordinance to include an increase in the tax effective September 1, 2010.
+Tax rates range from \$4.00 to \$54.00 depending on vehicle capacity and type.
+The tax for vans and buses regulated by the Illinois Commerce Commission or Interstate Commerce Commission is \$2.00.
+The new tax rates reflect a 100.0% increase.